angarsky/diveintopython/learn/file_handling/csv.md

 In this example, we use the `csv.writer()` function to write `data` to a CSV file named `example.csv`.
 We create a new file with the `w` mode and specify `newline=''` to avoid extra line breaks.
 We then use the `writerow()` function to write each `row` of `data` to the file.

-By using these code examples, you can easily provide csv reading.
+By using these code examples, you can easily provide **CSV reading**.

 ## How to Save to a CSV File in Python